r7kamura/danger-suggester/README.md

 A Danger plug-in to suggest code changes through inline comments in pull requests.

+Suggestions are calculated based on on the results of `git diff`, so any code formatter can be used (e.g. rubocop, prettier, go fmt).

+NOTE: This plug-in doesn't suggest multi-line change, because GitHub's suggested changes™ doesn't support it,

 ## Requirements

 - Ruby 2.2 or higher